 Mozilla Firefox (on both desktop and mobile versions) provide a really useful feature that works well with many sites.
 It is called Reader View and it's represented by an open book on the address bar.
 By pressing it, the text is extracted from the page you are reading and it's presented without all the surrounding elements: menus, comments, and, of course, ads.
 This fixes the user experience part but the other points are still open.

-While on smartphone and tabled I use uBlock Origin, for desktop browsers I've made a different choice.
+Years ago I used uBlock Origin, especially on mobile, but now I've made a different choice.
 I've decided that after all, I can afford some ads in the sites I visit, provided that they are not tracking me.
 For this reason I've installed Privacy Badger, a plugin created by the Electronic Frontier Foundation based on the popular AdBlock Plus.
 According to the FAQs:

 Privacy Badger is a browser add-on that stops advertisers and other third-party trackers from secretly tracking where you go and what pages you look at on the web.
 If an advertiser seems to be tracking you across multiple websites without your permission, Privacy Badger automatically blocks that advertiser from loading any more content in your browser.